More than 160 NHS leaders say a lack of investment is putting patients at risk of harm at their NHS trust

 Specific examples of the impact of the capital shortfall include:

-NHS Providers is calling for three steps to be taken by the government:
+NHS Providers calls for three steps to be taken by the government:

 1. Set a multiyear NHS capital funding settlement